the-shank/leveldb-um/README.md

 # Altered Files from Original Database:

-  * db/db_impl.cc, db_impl.h, db/write_batch.cc, db/builder.cc, db/c.cc contain the main files altered for our implementation
+  * db/db_impl.cc, db/db_impl.h, db/write_batch.cc, db/builder.cc, db/c.cc contain the main files altered for our implementation
-  * wrapper.c contains the file in which we ran our synthetic tests, simply running the shell file (wrapper_build.sh) and creating a test folder for the outputs to be printed to will allow you to run it.
+  * wrapper.c contains the file in which we ran our synthetic tests, simply running the shell file (wrapper_build.sh) and creating a test folder for the outputs to be written to will allow you to run it.
   * The wrapper requires levelDB to be built first (running the ./build.sh file should do it, otherwise check below under Building for additional help depending on device)
   * Other tests we ran were through the existing benchmark tests under ./benchmarks

-# Everything Below contains additional useful information about LevelDB from the original contributors
+# Everything Below contains additional useful information about LevelDB from the original contributors if needed

 Authors: Sanjay Ghemawat (sanjay@google.com) and Jeff Dean (jeff@google.com)